-Congratulations, you have wisely purchased the most technologically advanced water quality management system in the world.
+Congratulations, you have wisely purchased the most technologically advanced mineral chlorinator in the world.
 The benefits of doing so will be evident for many years to come.
-Pool Lab's research and development team is committed to producing the finest salt chlorination and water quality management systems, and being recognized world wide as the leaders in these technologies.
+Pool Lab's research and development team is committed to producing the finest chlorination systems and being recognized world wide as the leaders in salt and mineral chlorination technology.